 If you decide to take this approach, you have two major options.
 Both require one common element: motivation.
 If you aren’t going to make consistently paying down debt a priority, you lose out regardless of strategy.

 Option 1.
-Prioritizing high-interest accounts
+Pay down high-interest accounts first

 In this model, you make just the minimum payment on every debt except the one with the highest interest rate, which is the one costing you the most money over time.
 For that debt, you throw whatever amount you can regularly afford beyond the minimum at that debt until it’s paid off.

 Once that debt’s gone, your debt-paying budget stays the same — you just shift the biggest payment to the debt with the next-highest interest rate, paying minimums on the rest, until that one is paid off.
-Then you go on down the line like that, knocking off each subsequent top debt one at a time.
+Then, you go on down the line like that, knocking off each subsequent top debt one at a time.

 The obvious advantage to this model is you save the most money possible over the long term.
 The downside: Progress may appear to be slower than it actually is.
 Having a large number of debts may feel more stressful even though you’re paying down the debts in the most effective way to eliminate them.

 Option 2.
-Paying off low balances first
+Paying down low balances first

 The advantage?
 Having fewer accounts to juggle feels good.
 It’s a result we can easily see: Balances shifting downward is not as impressive or obvious as a big zero.
 Some people need to see that kind of accomplishment to stay motivated.
 Unfortunately, this means you’re actually making slower progress on your overall debt because those big-interest accounts are still accruing as you pay off the smaller balances.

 Research out of Texas A&M University indicated that paying off low balances first (“small victories”) may help build motivation, although the subject needs more study, the researchers say.
+They conclude:

-Marilyn Lewis contributed to this post.
+Marilyn Lewis and Chris Kissell contributed to this post.